 - 4.You will be taken back to MetaMask to the Select an Account screen.
 Here you will select all the addresses from your wallet on the Lattice that you want to import to MetaMask.
-Each address will create a new standalone MetaMask account (the first address will be imported as a Lattice 1 account, second as Lattice 2 etc.) - these new imported accounts will be linked to your Lattice.
-All transaction requests from these accounts will also require your approval on the device screen, in addition to clicking Approve on MetaMask.
+Each address will create a new standalone MetaMask account (the first address will be imported as a Lattice 1 account, the second as Lattice 2 etc.) - these new imported accounts will be linked to your Lattice.
+All transaction requests initiated from these accounts will also require your approval on the device screen, in addition to clicking Approve on MetaMask.

 When should you change the HD path?

 You should change the HD path if the wallet you imported on the Lattice1 was originally created on a Ledger device.
 All other wallets (Trezor wallets, MetaMask wallets etc.) use standard derivation paths.